 Now through July 4th you can snag your copy for the launch price of $2.99.
 Hurry before it goes up to normal ($14.99!)

-No alcohol doesn't have to mean no fun with this exciting eBook MUDDLED, which features 30+ recipes for handcrafted mocktails.
+No alcohol doesn't have to mean no fun with this exciting eBook MUDDLED, which features 40+ recipes for handcrafted mocktails.
 This second edition adds some hot drinks for the Winter months!

 Star Crush Soda (AIP, Paleo, non-alcoholic)